The enrolment fee consists of the following components:

 Fees are to be paid in full at the time of enrolment

-Some exceptions may apply refer to invoicing and VET FEE-HELP information below.
+Some exceptions may apply refer to invoicing and VET Student Loans / VET FEE-HELP information below.

 Students who may have difficulty making full payment at the time of enrolment should discuss their concerns with the relevant teacher or Program Coordinator.
-Students who meet the relevant criteria may be eligible to apply for a Deferred Fee Payment Arrangement.
+Students who meet the relevant criteria may be eligible to apply for a VET Payment Plan.

 1. Tuition fee

 The tuition fee applies to all enrolments and is calculated by multiplying the total enrolled hours by the hourly rate for the relevant course.

 The tuition fee is calculated on the students concession eligibility at the time of each enrolment.
 Concession rates only apply to government-subsidised students.